deltaindustries/deltabase/README.md

 These are long-term goals of the project.
 The order of implementation may change somewhat depending on what makes sense at the time.

-0.0.? - Full set of CRUD operations and rudimentary query support

 0.1.0 - Secondary indexes implemented to allow fast querying

 0.2.0 - ODM framework for object construction and management